gwiazale/Facial-Keypoints-Detection/README.md

 ## Installation

+Firstly, download dataset according to a instruction in URL in Data sources section of this README.
-Install Facial-Keypoints-Detection with npm after downloading it to your computer, unzipping it and open a project folder in your terminal.
+Next, install Facial-Keypoints-Detection with npm after downloading it to your computer, unzipping it and open a project folder in your terminal.

 ```bash
   npm install Facial-Keypoints-Detection